Chart courtesy of Felix Richter, Statista.com https://www.statista.com/chart/9454/retail-space-per-1000-people/

 The 2015 results are here, and in reading, science and math America doesn’t even crack the top 10.
 In fact, the poorest 10% of Vietnamese students did better than the average American teen.
 In all three categories, the USA scored below the global average.
 American’s are not above average – they are now below average.

 American’s have simply gotten lazy.
 For far too long, when somebody did poorly Americans have blamed the teacher, blamed the test, blamed the “system” — blamed everyone and everything except the person themselves.
 It has become unacceptable to tell someone they are doing a below-average job.
 It is unacceptable to tell someone their skills don’t match up to the needs of the job.
-Instead,
+Instead, we simply give out trophies for participation to everyone, imply that everyone is good, nobody is bad and let mediocrity blossom.

 Instead of forcing people to work hard – really hard – and expecting that each and every person will work hard to compete in a global economy – just to keep up – the expectation has developed that hard work is not necessary, and everyone should do really well.
 Instead of thinking that hard mental effort, ongoing education and additional training are the minimal acceptable standards to maintaining a job, it is expected that high paying jobs should just be there for everyone – even if they lack the skills to perform.
 American no longer want to admit that someone is being outperformed.